 • Excursion Guide gratuities (recommend: $10 – $20 per person/activity)

 • Driver gratuities for round trip private transfers (recommend: $3 – $5 per person/transfer)

 Note: those going on the Arctic Circle tour will take lunch and dinner on the road and not at the lodge.
 After dinner at the lodge, those staying will have your 3rd night to view the aurora and any other astronomical phenomena on our calendar.

 Breakfast, lunch, and dinner will be included for you at the lodge today.
-You can choose to walk do to a nearby dog mushing outfit where, for a fee, you can learn to drive your own dog team.
+OPTIONAL COST LOCAL ACTIVITIES: You can choose to walk do to a nearby dog mushing outfit where, for a fee, you can learn to drive your own dog team.
 Paws for Adventure is a great place to get familiar with sled dogs up close and get a real thrill out of being in control of a team of amazing canines.
 Reservations should be made ahead of time but sometimes it is possible to book the same day.
 You can also take a short ride, one hour tour or the mushing school option (all extra cost activities).
-This year’s ride costs were between $70 (30 minutes) and $100.
-(1 hour) in February.
+Last year’s ride costs were between $70 (30 minutes) and $100 (1 hour).